cpcwood/CV/README.md

 **When Unicorns Fly** (July 2020 - August 2020)
 *Freelance Software Engineer*

 Paid freelance work to design, develop, and host the site for the When Unicorns Fly podcast.
 The site's public side displays information on podcasts allowing for filtering by podcast topic, direct streaming, and linking to popular podcast streaming services.
 The private side allows for admins to create and update podcasts a topics, including updating descriptions, images, and audio files.
 Check out the site [here](https://www.whenunicornsfly.com).

-Some the main challenges I encountered were:
+Some of the challenges I encountered were:
--
+- Handling react state for user sessions and AJAX resource requests
+- Mitigating against common security threats such as CSRF
+- Dynamic rendering the SPA for SEO and social media bots
+- Developing a custom multer storage engine to transform images and analyse audio before uploading to AWS S3

 Tech stack:
-- Client: React
+- Client: React, Axios, Webpacker
-- Server: ExpressJS, Multer, Jest,
+- Server: ExpressJS (NodeJS), Multer, Sequelize (PSQL), Jest
 - Hosting: AWS EC2, AWS S3, Zoho mail

 **GRAHAM Construction** (November 2018 - June 2019)